aajadh01/codesync/README.md

-# codesync
+# 🚀 CodeSync

-CodeSync — A collaborative MERN-stack LeetCode tracker where friends can create shared DSA problem lists, track solved questions, compete on leaderboards, and prepare together for coding interviews and contests.
+CodeSync is a collaborative MERN-stack LeetCode tracker that helps friends prepare together for coding interviews, contests, and DSA practice.

+Users can create shared problem lists, add LeetCode questions, track solved progress, and compete on leaderboards — all inside